-This is somewhat different than corporate video production, which we go into more detail in this post.
+This is somewhat different than promotional video, which we go into more detail in our corporate video production article.
 With promotional video, even when it’s “documentary style” as opposed to creative advertising, you’re likely to write a script, plan your shots, and start with the end goal in mind, before beginning to shoot.
 You’re imagining the story, visuals, and emotional response of the audience, long before you pick up a camera.

 On the other hand, with documentary, you’re capturing as much footage as you can up front, the vast majority of which will not end up in the final video.
 So essentially, you’re looking to put together a documentary filmmaking kit that will enable you to shoot as quickly and effectively as possible.

 But the style and quality of footage you’re aiming to capture - that can mean the difference between shooting with an iPhone, making a documentary with a DSLR, upgrading to a more expensive cinema camera, or shooting with a large crew on cameras that cost more than your house.

 Want to read more about the different types of video projects out there, and what makes each one different?
 Check out our video production services infographic.